• Recipes

 How to Make Mashed Potatoes

-I like Yukon gold potatoes for mashed potatoes.
+I like Yukon gold potatoes best for mashed potatoes.
 They have a rich, smooth texture and buttery flavor.
 For us, this vegan gravy recipe yields enough for about 3 to 4 pounds of potatoes.
 To make easy mashed potatoes:

 • Mash: Then immediately transfer potatoes to a bowl.
 Add a splash of vegetable broth (or plain, unsweetened milk).
 Mash to desired consistency.